Trump’s comments on Maricopa County election recount are ‘unhinged,’ Arizona Republican official says

 His sentiment was shared by Sellers, who rebuked Cyber Ninjas in several tweets.
 The chairman has said that the auditors “are in way over their heads.”

 The Twitter account for Maricopa County tweeted that the board will hold a public meeting Monday.
-The account quoted Sellers, who said the meeting would be held “to refute lies and lay out facts about these issues,” in hope of quelling some of the widening divide among Republicans in the state.
+The account quoted Sellers, who said the meeting would be held “to refute lies and lay out facts about these issues,” in the hope of quelling some of the widening divide among Republicans in the state.

 “I know you all have grown weary of lies and half-truths six months after 2020 General Elections,” he said.